 Low Season

-An expensive blip occurs for Carnival each Summer time regarding flight prices but it's a fun time to hit the island for many.
+An expensive to travel blip occurs for Carnival each Summer time regarding flight prices.
+It's a celebratory time and feels good to hit the island for many.
 It is also a great time for the school holidays because Antigua also excells at family holidays.
+When European prices skyrocket due to the kids being off school Antigua prices are lower.

 Weather